josephburkhart/Visualize-GPR/README.md

     - set `dname`, `xname`, `yname`, and `zname` as above
 5. Move your data file into the repository

 The script files are now ready to use.
+Follow the prompts in the console.